rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

     ![Successful Sync](./images/grp-sync-success.png)

-1. Check to see that all the groups specified in the configuration YAML file show up in the ROSA Groups list
+1. Check to see that all the groups specified in the configuration YAML file show up in the ROSA/OSD Groups list

     ![Groups added](./images/grp-sync-success-grp.png)

-1. Validate that all users specified in Azure AD also show up as members of the associated group in ROSA
+1. Validate that all users specified in Azure AD also show up as members of the associated group in ROSA/OSD

     ![Users added](./images/grp-sync-success-usr.png)